10 Things You Should Avoid at All-You-Can-Eat Buffets

 The sneeze guard

 You should always wash your hands before approaching a buffet.
 And be sure not to touch the sneeze guard, which could be a breeding ground for germs from all the people coughing and sniffling around you.
-“Your greatest risk for contamination is more often going to be from other people taking that food—whether that’s with their hands or whether it’s airborne,” says Jennifer Quinlan, PhD, a microbiologist at Drexel University in Philadelphia, PA.
+“Your greatest risk for contamination is more often going to be from other people taking that food—whether that’s with their hands or whether it’s airborne,” says Jennifer Quinlan, PhD, a microbiologist at Drexel University in Philadelphia.

 You may think you’re doing everyone a favor by rescuing the serving spoon that somehow fell into the macaroni and cheese.
 But think about how many other people have already touched that utensil.
 “We’re often really careful about touching the handle on the door leaving the bathroom,” Quinlan says.“Well, it’s the same idea.”
 Utensil handles are considered contaminated, so don’t touch more of them than you have to.
 Plus, any food that a utensil has fallen into should be replaced (so you may also want to avoid that tray).
 Quinlan recommends using a hand sanitizer after you get your food and before eating.
 Don’t miss these 11 other ways to navigate a buffet like a boss.

 Greens are generally a good choice amid the array of high-calorie choices at the typical all-you-can-eat buffet.
 One exception?
 Sprouts.
-“They grow in damp environments, and it’s hard to get them thoroughly cleaned,” says Rene Ficek, RN, a nutritionist and owner of Seattle Sutton’s Healthy Eating in Ottawa, IL.
+“They grow in damp environments, and it’s hard to get them thoroughly cleaned,” says Rene Ficek, RN, a nutritionist and owner of Seattle Sutton’s Healthy Eating in Ottawa, Illinois.
 “That’s why people get sick from sprouts so often.”
-Romaine lettuce and raw spinach also can be teeming with bacteria, like E. coli, so you might want to avoid them, too, the next time the Centers for Disease Control and Prevention declares an outbreak.
+Romaine lettuce and raw spinach also can be contaminated with bacteria, like E. coli, so you might want to avoid them too, the next time the Centers for Disease Control and Prevention declares an outbreak.
 To keep up with the next food recall, go to the CDC’s foodborne outbreaks page and then be sure you never eat any of these 13 foods raw.

 Sushi may seem like a healthy option, but preparing it safely requires starting with good-quality seafood and plenty of expertise.
 “If you go to a high-dollar sushi restaurant, there’s still a risk you take by enjoying seafood,” Ficek says.
 “You put that on a buffet and try and keep it the right temperature, you’re basically asking to get sick,” she says.
 Besides taking care with raw fish, you’ll want to avoid these 14 surprising foods that can give you food poisoning.